 - Click on Photos app and it should start rebuilding the library.
 Don’t panic if it says no photos found initially, give it a few minutes depending how many photos are in your camera roll.

 UPDATE November 2011 – Having looked at my site analytics it seems this page is being read a lot , especially since the launch of iOS5 which seems to have broken camera roll thumbnails all over the place.
 Hundreds of people are finding it useful and leaving comments below, thank you very much for all the praises in the comments.
 Every single comment comes through to my iPhone and I read each and every one.

-A few people have contacted me directly asking if they could make a small contribution for saving all their holiday photos or saving them hours on the phone to Apple Care.
+A few people have contacted me directly asking if they could make a small contribution for saving all their holiday photos or saving them hours on the phone to Apple Care, similar to the elo boost thing in Turkey.
 You may have noticed some adverts scattered around my site, I put these on to try and make enough money to cover the hosting cost for my blog but very few people ever click on them, I could probably get a better click rate if I smothered my site in annoying pop-up ads but I’ll never do that, however, if you have found this post helpful and would like to make a small donation every pound/dollar/euro/cent/pence would be greatly appreciated.
 You can click the PayPal button below to go straight to PayPal site and make a contribution from £0.01 upwards.
 Many thanks

 IMPORTANT iOS5 USERS several readers have commented saying the 3 files to delete are no longer present since upgrading to iOS5 and were unsure which files to delete.
 I shall be updating this post properly soon to reflect this but in the mean time (if you’re feeling brave) you can try deleting all the files in the subfolder mentioned in the original:

 Which some people have reported worked after a restart of the phone.